If you’re considering a Bull Terrier as a pet, you may be wondering,

 When they spend too much time alone, they can develop aggressive tendencies.

 This is just one of the many reasons Bull Terriers are not recommended for everyone – because they require much time and affection to develop into well-mannered adults.

 Similarly, Bull Terriers are very energetic.

-If they are not getting enough exercise, this energy can build up, and again, can result in undesirable bursts of aggression.
+If they are not getting enough exercise, this energy can build up, resulting in undesirable bursts of aggression.

-Bull Terriers require plenty of outdoor time and play, as well as mental stimulation.
+Bull Terriers require plenty of outdoor time, play, and mental stimulation.

 When their mental and physical stimulation needs are not met, the result can be more than just aggression.